LTLA/acceptable-anime-gifs-validator/README.md

 }
 ```

-The formatter will then produce two JSON manifests containing arrays of objects.
+The program will then produce two JSON manifests containing arrays of objects.
 The first is `gifs.json`, where each object describes a GIF and has the following fields:

 - `path`: string containing the path to the GIF file relative to the input directory.